-The Computing Services Centre (CSC) is pleased to present herewith a list of computer training courses for the months of September and October.
+The Computing Services Centre (CSC) is pleased to present herewith a list of computer training courses for the month of January 2019.

 |Course Date||Course Title||Suggested Lynda.com Online Course|